blackruffy/ffcmd/README.md

 # ffcmd
-Command line tool for Firefox.
+The command line tool for Firefox.

 # Setup